 4. Provide powerful PropTech Capabilities

 PropTech is the future of real estate, blending property management with cutting-edge modern technology.
-The tool that you use needs to be ready to tackle the culture of today, and stand out against competition.
+A custom real estate software can help you tackle the culture of today, and stand out against competition.

 Get an idea of what PropTech is, and how it can affect your real estate business in this article about the digital revolution coming to real estate.